Sports-Roster-Data/womens-college-basketball/README.md

 # Womens College Basketball
 Roster data for women's college basketball teams

-The `wbb_rosters_2022_23.csv` file in this repository contains information on more than 13,400 NCAA women's basketball players for the 2022-23 season.
+The `wbb_rosters_2022_23.csv` file in this repository contains information on more than 13,400 NCAA women's basketball players from more than 900 teams for the 2022-23 season.
 It is current as of Thursday, December 8, 2022, although rosters do change frequently.

 This data is a project of the JOUR479X class, Sports Data Analysis & Visualization, at the Philip Merrill College of Journalism at the University of Maryland.
 Please credit the Sports Roster Data project at the University of Maryland.